LHS 3844

-LHS 3844 is a red dwarf star located 48.5 ly away from the Solar System in the constellation of Indus.
+LHS 3844, formally named Batsũ̀, is a red dwarf star located 48.5 ly away from the Solar System in the constellation of Indus.
 The star has about 15% the mass and 19% the radius of the Sun.
 It is a relatively inactive red dwarf with a slow rotation period of about 128 days, though UV flares have been observed.
 LHS 3844 is orbited by one known exoplanet.

+Nomenclature

+The designation LHS 3844 comes from one of Luyten's catalogues of stars with high proper motion.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Costa Rica, were announced in June 2023.
+LHS 3844 is named Batsũ̀ and its planet is named Kua'kua, after the Bribri words for "hummingbird" and "butterfly".

 Planetary system

 The exoplanet LHS 3844 b was discovered in 2018 using TESS.
 It is a terrestrial planet larger than Earth with an orbital period of less than a day, and likely does not have an atmosphere.
 Its low albedo suggests that its surface may resemble that of the Moon or Mercury.

-In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.